Daniel O'Shea

-Daniel "Danny" O'Shea (born February 13, 1991) is an American pair skater.
+Daniel O'Shea (born February 13, 1991) is an American pair skater.
 He currently competes with Ellie Kam.
-With Kam, he is the 2024 Four Continents bronze medalist, three-time Grand Prix medalist, four-time Challenger Series medalist, and 2024 U.S. national champion.
+With Kam, he is a 2026 Olympic Games team event gold medalist, the 2024 Four Continents bronze medalist, four-time Grand Prix medalist, four-time Challenger Series medalist, and 2024 U.S. national champion.

 With his former partner, Tarah Kayne, he is the 2018 Four Continents champion, 2014 Four Continents silver medalist, and 2016 U.S. national champion.

 Personal life

-O'Shea was born on February 13, 1991, in Pontiac, Michigan to parents, Don and Judi O'Shea.
+O'Shea was born on February 13, 1991, in Pontiac, Michigan to parents Don and Judi O'Shea.
 He also has one older brother, Keane.
+At the age of sixteen, O'Shea began battling an eating disorder that lasted for a period until he was eventually able to seek help from a nutritionist.

 Growing up, in addition to figure skating, O'Shea played football, soccer and basketball.
 In addition, he also ran track and learned karate.
 After graduating from St. Viator High School, O'Shea went on to earn a business degree from the University of Colorado Colorado Springs.

+On August 6th, 2026, O’Shea, along with several of his team USA athletes, attended a reception thrown by US President Donald Trump in celebration of their Olympic accomplishments.

 Skating career

 Early career

 O'Shea began learning to skate in 1995.
 He competed with Christine Mozer in the 2011–2012 season, Caroline Knoop in 2010–2011, and Jessica Calalang in 2009–2010.
 He also competed in singles until 2011.

 O'Shea teamed up with Tarah Kayne in April 2012.